 c) the implementation of the chosen workflow variant.

 The a) phase was realized on the ARIS platform in all cases.
 The b) phase mainly depends on the professionalism of the analytical skills applied in it.
 And the c) phase has many variations in terms of realization, but LOTUS was used in these cases.
-Consequently, an attempt was made in the study to trace the effectiveness of ARIS involvement in all stages of the enterprises’ nisus in process management automation.
+Consequently, an attempt was made in the study to trace the effectiveness of ARIS involvement in all stages of the enterprises’ aspiration in process management automation.
 That was controlled and audited by the next parameters in dependence of time:

 Number of business process models allocated in the repository or process registry and its correlation with actual state-of-the-art enterprise architecture;